Jubilant Food Q3: Net profit up 9.8% to Rs 137.3 cr; board approves stock split

 "The quarter also saw record new store openings with a landmark 75 new Domino's stores being opened.
 This is the highest ever number of new store openings by any franchisee in any quarter in any market.
 The company forayed into 17 new cities during the quarter," JBL said.

 Meanwhile, the company also opened one new restaurant each of Dunkin' and Hong's Kitchen during the quarter.
 "The company recently opened its first two Popeyes restaurants in Bengaluru, with one more scheduled to open shortly.
-The early customer response and feedback has been extremely encouraging, JBL said.
+The early customer response and feedback has been extremely encouraging," JBL said.

 Chicken is one of the largest and fastest growing categories in India and is expected to grow rapidly in years to come.
 Popeyes is expected to become one of the key drivers of profitable growth for the company in the coming years, it added.

+Also Read: Adani Green Energy net profit rises 14% to Rs 49 cr

-The company's board also approved splitting of its equity share having face value of Rs 10 each into fully 5 equity shares having face value of Rs 2 each, subject to the approval of the shareholders.
+The company's board also approved splitting of its equity share having face value of Rs 10 each into 5 equity shares having face value of Rs 2 each, subject to the approval of the shareholders.

 Splitting the shares in 1:5 equity ratio will enhance the liquidity of company's shares and encourage the participation of small investors by making it more affordable.
 JBL expects the stock split to be completed within 3 months of receiving the approval from the shareholders of the company.